Skip to main content

 By Air

-Kelowna International Airport (YLW) is located 1.5 hours to 2 hour north of the South Okanagan region, in Kelowna and offers more than 70 daily flights on nine airlines, including multiple daily flights to and from Vancouver, Victoria, Calgary, Edmonton, and Seattle, Washington.
+Kelowna International Airport (YLW) is located 1 to 2 hours north of the South Okanagan region, depending on your destination.
+Situated in Kelowna, YLW offers over 70 daily flights on nine airlines, including multiple daily flights to and from Vancouver, Victoria, Calgary, Edmonton, and Seattle, Washington.
+This major transportation hub provides convenient access to the South Okanagan, ensuring a smooth start to your visit.

 Getting Around